Last week, one of CUB’s longtime members mailed us a note.

 Illinois American Water owns and operates the village’s water system.
 The private company, which acquired the system during a buyout in 2002, currently serves about 6,000 homes in Homer Glen, or about 79 percent of the community.

-Rates started to go up quickly.
+After the sale, rates rose quickly.
 According to data released in a 2017 Chicago Tribune expose, the Illinois Commerce Commission (ICC) approved an initial 40 percent rate increase in 2003.
 Then, a 26 percent increase in 2010.
 In 2017, a 15 percent increase.
 In between these bigger increases were a smattering of smaller rate hikes to pad Illinois American’s pockets.

 The Tribune feature reported that Illinois American and fellow private water company Aqua Illinois were slapping customers with rates 20 to 70 percent higher than the rates of publicly managed water systems using the same Lake Michigan water.
-These companies buy depreciated water systems from municipalities, revamp them, and place the financial burden of the overhaul on the ratepayers.
+These companies buy depreciated water systems from municipalities, revamp them and place the financial burden of the overhaul on the ratepayers.

 “The amount we pay for water and sewer services is unreasonable,” one person complained to the ICC on a public comment board.
 “I feel we are being held hostage by Illinois American Water Company.”